Mary Gumley1

 1. [S6] G.E.
 Cokayne; with Vicary Gibbs, H.A.
 Doubleday, Geoffrey H. White, Duncan Warrand and Lord Howard de Walden, editors, The Complete Peerage of England, Scotland, Ireland, Great Britain and the United Kingdom, Extant, Extinct or Dormant, new ed., 13 volumes in 14 (1910-1959; reprint in 6 volumes, Gloucester, U.K.: Alan Sutton Publishing, 2000), volume II, page 24.
 Hereinafter cited as The Complete Peerage.

 General Rt.
 Hon.
-Sir James Murray-Pulteney, Bt. was born circa 1764.1 He married Henrietta Laura Pulteney, Countess of Bath, daughter of Sir William Pulteney, 1st Bt. and Frances Pulteney, on 24 July 1794 at Bath House, Piccadilly, London, England.1 He died on 26 April 1811 at Buckenham, Norfolk, England, from an accident.2
+Sir James Murray-Pulteney of Dunerne, 7th Bt. was born before 1759.1,2 He was the son of Sir Robert Murray of Dunerne, 6th Bt. and Hon.
+Janet Murray.3 He married Henrietta Laura Pulteney, Countess of Bath, daughter of Sir William Pulteney, 1st/5th Bt. and Frances Pulteney, on 24 July 1794 at Bath House, Piccadilly, London, EnglandG.1 He died on 26 April 1811 at Buckenham, Norfolk, EnglandG, from an accident when a powder flask burst and blinded him in one eye.4

 Citations